 Twitter adalimumab ADRs were aggregated into broad categories of biologic systems to facilitate comparison between the different ADR sources.
 For example, local injection site reactions are known and common for adalimumab and may be identified with the UMLS concept ‘injection site burning’ or ‘injection site bleeding’ or ‘bruising’, and others.
 FAERS reports these local reactions as ‘injection site pain’, or ‘injection site haemmorhage’, and others, while DIDs report the reactions in one subcategory of local injection site ADRs.
 For this study, these local dermatologic reactions were combined into one category and a similar process was used to create each biologic system category.

-We conducted brief disproportionality analyses by computing proportional reporting ratios (PRRs), which is a measure of disproportionality in signal detection (46, 47).
+We conducted disproportionality analyses by computing proportional reporting ratios (PRRs), which is a measure of disproportionality in signal detection (46, 47).
 This measure has been used for spontaneous reporting systems and the score was customized to suit social media data (48).
 The goal of disproportionality analysis is to detect drug-ADR pairs that are reported more frequently than other pairs of concepts.
 Relatively small numbers of reports may lead to identifiable signals.
 Table 1 presents the contingency matrix for the disproportionality measure, which is given by the following equation:

 PRR= A/(A+B)C/(C+D)